 Research is only as useful as the actionable insights it gives you.
 I specialize in qualitative user interviews, where we learn what's really going on beneath the surface; we need to make sure we're solving the right problems, not just the most obvious ones.
 I communicate these insights in a clear, concise report – this is the starting point for important conversations about where to focus.

-Time to figure out how this thing should actually work.
+Once we've collected user, business, and technical requirements, it's time to address all those needs with clear, up-to-date interaction patterns.
 My wireframing tools of choice are pen, paper, scissors, glue stick, tupperware, Post-its, kraft paper, printer paper, colored markers, doors, walls, windows, and other people.

-When that's too low-res, I like to wireframe in Sketch, but I'm fluent in Omnigraffle, Balsamiq, and Illustrator.
+Once we're ready to get into the details, I usually wireframe in Sketch.
+I'm also fluent in Omnigraffle, Balsamiq, and Illustrator.

 To create interactive prototypes that let me test design ideas with users, I use a range of tools.
 I'm comfortable with hand-coding prototypes in HTML/CSS/JS, and I'm not afraid of the command line (I made this website in Jekyll...), but I'm happy to use a simple drag-and-drop screen-linking app in a pinch.